craigmcnamara/sexxy-emails/README.md

 [![Build Status](https://travis-ci.org/craigmcnamara/sexxy-emails.png)](https://travis-ci.org/craigmcnamara/sexxy-emails)

-It's the year 2012 and we sill have to fight with HTML and CSS compatability in HTML email clients.
+It's the year 2012 and we sitll have to fight with HTML and CSS compatability in HTML email clients.

+Tell the truth, your email styles are probably totally separate for your app.
+They're probably all just sitting in a messy pile in a template somewhere, aren't they?

+Screw that!
+Got a styleguide?
+Use your styleguide!
+And your preprocessors too.
+Import a compiled CSS file in to your template and let sexxy-emails inline all of those styles.
+Do you still have to QA it, of course.
+But you can use your existing tools and templating best practices to make an ugly email template a maintainable part of your application.

+**_Coming Soon_**

 Also, most of the time you need to do things like adding Google Analytics or some other kind of inbound link tracking and overriding your link helpers is tiring and messy.
-Well, other people have made gems, but the code I've read is very un-sexxy.
-So the goal of this is to make a simple, readable Rails solution for designing emails that works, you know sexxy.

 [Inspired by TMBG](http://www.youtube.com/watch?v=fu3L8VBAuJ8&feature=related)